microsoft/language-server-protocol/_specifications/specification-3-15.md

 #### <a href="#textDocuments" name="textDocuments" class="anchor"> Text Documents </a>

 The current protocol is tailored for textual documents whose content can be represented as a string.
 There is currently no support for binary documents.
 A position inside a document (see Position definition below) is expressed as a zero-based line and character offset.
 The offsets are based on a UTF-16 string representation.
-So a string of the form `a𐐀b` the character offset of the character `a` is 0, the character offset of `𐐀` is 1 and the character offset of b is 3 since `𐐀` is represented using two code units in UTF-16.
+So in a string of the form `a𐐀b` the character offset of the character `a` is 0, the character offset of `𐐀` is 1 and the character offset of b is 3 since `𐐀` is represented using two code units in UTF-16.
 To ensure that both client and server split the string into the same line representation the protocol specifies the following end-of-line sequences: '\n', '\r\n' and '\r'.

 Positions are line end character agnostic.
 So you can not specify a position that denotes `\r|\n` or `\n|` where `|` represents the character offset.